 6 Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; 7 Or ministry, let us wait on our ministering: or he that teacheth, on teaching;

 God is looking for willing, industrious men of faith.
 Are you able to teach?
 Then teach!
 Are you able to minister?
 Then do it!
 Whatever thy hand findeth to do, do it with thy might (Ecl 9:10).
 Whatsoever ye do, do all to the glory of God (1Cor 10:31).
 Prophesy according to the full potential that your level of faith with allow; minister with the best of your abilities, exhort in all truth and wisdom.
 And in so doing, you will grow in grace, and in the knowledge of our Lord and Savior (2Pet 3:18).
-On the meaning of prophecy in the church, see my note for 1Cor 14:1.
+On the meaning of prophecy in the church, see note for 1Cor 14:1.
+Heavenly rewards are not based on how much we achieved in this life, but on how faithfully we have worked with the graces that God has given us.

 8 Or he that exhorteth, on exhortation: he that giveth, let him do it with simplicity; he that ruleth, with diligence; he that sheweth mercy, with cheerfulness.